 Home to a talc processing mill that processes 3% of the world's talc supply, many Three Forks residents live there as mill employees or family members of employees.
+With the influx of people moving to Montana in the past couple of years we are seeing a lot of growth in this area.
 Historically, Three Forks is an incredible place.
 Visited by Lewis and Clark in 1805, Three Forks is the point where the longest river in North America, the Missouri, begins.
 Residents enjoy one of the greatest rodeos in the area along with fantastic fishing, floating, hiking, and camping.

 With approximately 2,000 residents, Three Forks has one elementary school, one middle school, and one high school.